Javier-Tan/discord_bot/README.md

 Each cog has a related "commands" file that provides the logic behind each implemented command, allowing for unit testing of each command.

 ## Testing
-Run the tests through `python3 -m pytest tests/` or vscode's testing functionality
+Run the tests through `python -m pytest tests/` or vscode's testing functionality